Slippery Slope Fallacy: Catastrophizing Minor Problem

 - Explanation: This assumes that equal time spent at both events will satisfy both partners, regardless of personal preferences.

-- Supportive Statement: "I value our time with friends.
+- Reasoned Response (Antidote): "I value our time with friends.
 Can we prioritize one party this time and plan to visit the other friends soon?"

 6. Example: Communication Styles